Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: S-process-rich stars in GALAH DR4

 Finally, Fig.~\ref{fig:srich-abund} shows the individual abundances reported by GALAH DR4 for the four elements of interest, [Y/Fe], [Zr/Fe], [Ba/Fe], and [La/Fe].
-We note that each individual panel contains stars with a high overabundance of that specific element, but that are not part of our final sample. \Ana{This is because some stars have high abundances in one or more s-process elements but have subsolar abundances in the other(s), and the thresholds set on the individual abundances exclude these from consideration.
-Since individual s‑process abundances are expected to increase in concert in AGB mass‑transfer products, the presence of such stars underscores the risk of relying on a single element for the reliable identification of chemically peculiar stars.}
+We note that each individual panel contains stars with a high overabundance of that specific element, but that are not part of our final sample \Ana{ because some stars have high abundances in one or more s-process elements, but have subsolar abundances in the other(s), and the thresholds set on the individual abundances excluded them from consideration.
+Since individual s‑process abundances are expected to increase in concert in AGB mass‑transfer products, the presence of such stars underscores the risk of relying on a single element for a reliable identification of chemically peculiar stars.}

-\Ana{We crossmatched our GALAH DR4 candidates with the list of 486 Ba star candidates recently published by \cite{Yang26} also using GALAH DR4.
-There are 166 stars in common between the two samples, which is a consequence of the different choices made when flagging a GALAH star as an s-process rich candidate. \cite{Yang26} only used two s-process elements in their selection methodology (Ba and La), and they used a less conservative threshold on [s/Fe] ($=0.25$~dex).
-However, they included thresholds on [Ba/Eu] and [La/Eu] to restrict the contribution of r-process (rapid neutron-capture process) pollution, which we decided not to do.
+\Ana{We cross-matched our GALAH DR4 candidates with the list of 486 Ba star candidates recently published by \cite{Yang26}, who also used GALAH DR4.
+There are 166 stars in common between the two samples, which is a consequence of the different choices made when flagging a GALAH star as an s-process-rich candidate. \cite{Yang26} only used two s-process elements in their selection method (Ba and La), and they used a less conservative threshold on [s/Fe] ($=0.25$~dex).
+However, they included thresholds on [Ba/Eu] and [La/Eu] to restrict the contribution of r-process (rapid neutron-capture process) pollution, which we decided not to adopt.
 Including a quality threshold on the abundance of Eu as an additional restriction would cut our candidate sample by a factor of $\sim$2, and the fact that we can reproduce the [hs/ls] distribution with s-process nucleosynthesis models (see Sect. \ref{sec:comparison-ba} below) indicates that this is not necessary.}